weaviate/weaviate/gsi/docker/t2v/README.md

 # Build

-To build a t2v compatible container locally, edit and then run the file run_build.sh.
+To build a t2v compatible container locally, edit (as needed) and run the file run_build.sh.

 By default the script is trying to embed 'distilroberta' and will write a container called 'gsi-t2v' but you can change those settings.

+You should keep the defaults unless you really need to change them.

+# Test

+Edit (as needed) and run the docker-compose.yml file in this directory.

+Run the smoke_test.py file in this directory to test your container.

 # Troubleshooting